 It Will Happen to You.

 But by far, the greatest disappointments of all are people.
-They can cause us more problems than poor Christmas gifts.
+They can cause us more problems than poor birthday gifts.
 When it happens we feel terribly let down.
 Especially with..

 - those who are unreliable,

 - those who don’t appreciate it when you do something for them,